Stroke

-A stroke is a medical condition in which poor blood flow to the brain causes cell death.
+Stroke is a medical condition in which poor blood flow to a part of the brain causes cell death.
 There are two main types of stroke: ischemic, due to lack of blood flow, and hemorrhagic, due to bleeding.
 Both cause parts of the brain to stop functioning properly.

-Signs and symptoms of a stroke may include an inability to move or feel on one side of the body, problems understanding or speaking, dizziness, or loss of vision to one side.
+Signs and symptoms of stroke may include an inability to move or feel on one side of the body, problems understanding or speaking, dizziness, or loss of vision to one side.
 Signs and symptoms often appear soon after the stroke has occurred.
-If symptoms last less than one or two hours, the stroke is a transient ischemic attack (TIA), also called a mini-stroke.
-A hemorrhagic stroke may also be associated with a severe headache.
-The symptoms of a stroke can be permanent.
+If symptoms last less than 24 hours, the stroke is a transient ischemic attack (TIA), also called a mini-stroke.
+Hemorrhagic stroke may also be associated with a severe headache.
+The symptoms of stroke can be permanent.
 Long-term complications may include pneumonia and loss of bladder control.

-The biggest risk factor for stroke is high blood pressure.
+The most significant risk factor for stroke is high blood pressure.
 Other risk factors include high blood cholesterol, tobacco smoking, obesity, diabetes mellitus, a previous TIA, end-stage kidney disease, and atrial fibrillation.
-An ischemic stroke is typically caused by blockage of a blood vessel, though there are also less common causes.
-A hemorrhagic stroke is caused by either bleeding directly into the brain or into the space between the brain's membranes.
+Ischemic stroke is typically caused by blockage of a blood vessel, though there are also less common causes.
+Hemorrhagic stroke is caused by either bleeding directly into the brain or into the space between the brain's membranes.
 Bleeding may occur due to a ruptured brain aneurysm.
 Diagnosis is typically based on a physical exam and supported by medical imaging such as a CT scan or MRI scan.
 A CT scan can rule out bleeding, but may not necessarily rule out ischemia, which early on typically does not show up on a CT scan.
-Other tests such as an electrocardiogram (ECG) and blood tests are done to determine risk factors and rule out other possible causes.
+Other tests such as an electrocardiogram (ECG) and blood tests are done to determine risk factors and possible causes.
 Low blood sugar may cause similar symptoms.